gtech-mulearn/IEEE-LAUNCHPAD/profiles/karuncheryjames@mulearn.md

 In addition to my technical skills, I'm well-versed in tools such as Canva, Figma, and GitHub, leveraging them to enhance collaboration and streamline workflows.
 My knack for multitasking, problem-solving, and fostering collaboration ensures successful outcomes in every endeavor.

-Let's connect and explore how we can leverage technology to make an impact together!Github Profile: https://github.com/Karuncj LinkedIn Profile: https://www.linkedin.com/in/karun-chery-james-76b165206/
+Let's connect and explore how we can leverage technology to make an impact together!
+[Github Profile](https://github.com/Karuncj) [LinkedIn Profile](https://www.linkedin.com/in/karun-chery-james-76b165206/)

 ## Portfolio Highlights